ishwarchandratiwari/sparkpost-api-documentation/services/ab-testing.md

     ```

 ## A/B Test Drafts [/ab-test/draft]
-A/B Test drafts allow a user to set a default template, and configure tests over several updates before setting a start time.
+A/B Test drafts allow a user to set a name and default template on create, and configure tests over several updates before setting a start time.

-<div class="alert alert-info"><strong>Note</strong>: Only the default_template object is required when creating a draft.</div>
+<div class="alert alert-info"><strong>Note</strong>: Only the id, name and default_templated are allowed when creating a draft.</div>

 ### Create an A/B Test draft [POST]